 Poland - our first thoughts of Poland were to Auschwitz near Krakow.
 The visit is a somber experience worth doing.
 However, it can be very depressing which is why it's nice that there's plenty of interesting things to do in Krakow to keep you busy.
 We expected Krakow to be very Eastern European but it's far more like Vienna than St Petersburg or Kiev.

 Slovakia - the capital, Bratislava, is the perfect size for a quick weekend getaway.
 You can easily walk to all the major attractions like the castle, unusual and pretty blue church, UFO bridge (really) and traditional old town square filled with restaurants and yummy cuisine.

-UK – Old Blighty is a fantastic place to spend any amount of time.
+UK - Old Blighty is a fantastic place to spend any amount of time.
 There are endless things to do for all different types of tastes.
 From eating scones in London while visiting Big Ben to taming the wilds up in Scotland on a roadtrip.
 Hire a car and explore the countryside to appreciate how old the country is.
-Driving can be slow because the cities were built centuries before cars were even dreamt of.
+Driving can be slow because the cities were built centuries before cars were even dreamed of.

 Ukraine - unquestionably our favourite budget destination in Europe.
 All the old world charm (probably even more of it as you can still see the farmers' wives selling their produce on the streets) but with all the modern conveniences you'll want on a holiday like delicious restaurants and far better coffee than you'll get in France.

 Canada - everyone knows the people are friendly so we'll jump straight to the natural beauty of Canada which is in abundance.
 If you enjoy walking or hiking in nature - Canada is one of the best places we can think of to visit.